 That will create your first Trip and open the Trip Details Screen.
 Go ahead and enter a name for the trip.
 (We'll use "The Big Music Festival" in this example".)

-The next thing your trip needs is some Participants to go on these fun events!
+The next thing your trip needs is some Participants to go on these fun Events!
 At this point you can either tap the book button to look up people in your Contacts or the top plus button to create a new Participant.
-Either way you'll see the following screen where you can set up your new Participant.

 Note there's a camera button here.
 You can use that to either assign a picture to this Participant or to take a new picture.